n7on/docker-internals/README.md

 ```

-## Running
+## Run
 An image (filesystem) can obviously be used by a container in Docker.
 But it can also be used in other ways, like with chroot or WSL2.
-So we could download the image and extract it to some local folder and chroot into that.
+So we could download the image (without Docker) and extract it to some local folder and chroot into that, simulating "docker run".

 Ex.
 Use image with chroot.